$V_{cb}$ determination from inclusive $b \to c$ decays: an alternative method: Conclusion

 The extraction of $V_{cb}$ from inclusive decays based on the HQE provides a determination with a relative uncertainty of about 2\%; in combination with the exclusive measurement obtained from $B \to D^{(*)} \ell \bar{\nu}$ and precise lattice data of the relevant form factors, $V_{cb}$ will be among the best known CKM matrix elements.

-The main theoretical limitation of the inclusive determination is the proliferation of HQE parameters as soon as one includes higher orders in $1/m_b$.
-However, as we have discussed in this paper, one may make use of reparametrization invariance, which leads to relations between different order in the HQE, to reduce the set of parameters for specific observables like total rates, the leptonic invariant mass spectrum and its moments.
+Among the main theoretical challenges of the inclusive determination there is the proliferation of HQE parameters as soon as one includes higher orders in $1/m_b$, which complicates their extraction from data.
+As we have discussed in this paper, one may make use of reparametrization invariance, which leads to relations between different order in the HQE, to reduce the set of parameters for specific observables like total rates, the leptonic invariant mass spectrum and its moments.

 In the context of the inclusive $V_{cb}$ determination this may open the road to perform a purely data-driven analysis including also higher order terms.
 We discussed a new method based on the leptonic invariant mass spectrum and its moments.
 The proposed strategy is similar to the one pursued in the $V_{cb}$ fits relying on the charged lepton energy and the hadronic invariant mass moments.